theshobhitsingh/ZapMail/README.md

 - **User Profile Management** 👤: Users can manage their profiles and log out easily.
 - **Dropdown Menu** 📋: User-friendly dropdown for profile options.

+## Features

+### User Authentication
+- **Login Screen**: Users can log in using their credentials.
+- **User Profiles**: Each user has a personalized profile with their information.

+### Email Management
+- **View Emails**: Users can view emails sorted by categories such as Primary, Promotions, and Social.
+- **Search Functionality**: Use the search bar at the top to quickly find specific emails by subject, sender, or content.
+- **Compose New Email**: Users can easily compose new emails by clicking on the "Compose" button.
+The email editor allows adding recipients, subject lines, and email body content.

+### Email Actions
+- **Delete Emails**: Users can select emails and delete them permanently.
+- **Mark as Read/Unread**: Users can mark emails as read or unread for better organization.
+- **Reply and Forward**: Users can reply to or forward emails directly from the email view.

+### Real-Time Updates
+- **Real-Time Email Updates**: The application updates the inbox in real-time, so users can see new emails without refreshing the page.

 ## ⚙️Technologies Used

 - **Frontend**: